Throwback Thursday! Tom Vavra sent over a GREAT video from 1985/86. How cool is this!

 Among the volunteers, member Paul Woldt admires the results of his/their efforts.
 Yurt build volunteers and donor Bob Kuelthau to the left; work competed in 8 hours.
 Volunteers who were very capably led by John Siepmann and Mike Wickert, serving on the Board of directors for quite a few years, included:While the yurt build instructions were easy to follow, once “the crew” figured things out, it went together fast, “easy peasy”.

 (as the story goes, more history details to follow as your historian has many, many more documents to post here….)

 Ausblick Ski Club’s purpose is to provide its members with the finest ski facility in the area at a reasonable cost and without congestion.

 Assets of the club include the hill, triple chair lift, snow making equipment, grooming equipment, cooling pond, lighting, chalet, garage, and other miscellaneous equipment.

 Ausblick strives to provide well-groomed conditions for the varied abilities and interests of its members.
 Ski instruction, racing and freestyle, and snowboard programs are offered to help members improve their skiing/snowboarding capabilities.
 Ausblick ski patrollers are part of the National Ski Patrol System.

 The social committee organizes events and parties that foster the camaraderie among members, which has built many old and developed new friendships.

-The nine member Board of Directors and through committees headed by board members, is responsible for the formulation and monitoring of:
+The ten member Board of Directors and through committees headed by board members, is responsible for the formulation and monitoring of: